 Even some of the cast have now embraced it, like Putch.

-This story cannot end without a mention of the decent soundtrack, which was credited to Alan Parker.
+This story cannot end without a mention of the excellent soundtrack, which was credited to Alan Parker.
 He produced a fine soundtrack that still sounds great today.

 There you have it.
 The errors of Jaws 3-D, once a source of embarrassment and ridicule, have become a part of its charm and turned the perception of the film full-circle.
 No, it’s not an Oscar masterpiece, nor does it blow away the first two Jaws movies, but it’s still an enjoyable film for many.